dmc-uilabs/14-01-10-PSU-cm/README.md

 which could more concretely represent the flow of information or material through the process graph.

 The process modeling language provides an iterative, programmatic mechanism for generating the graph.
 The mechanism begins by "seeding" one or more initial nodes.
-Each node requires a "type" attribute, which is used to locate the appropriate process model (or models if more than one feasible model exists).
+Each node requires a "kind" attribute, which is used to locate the appropriate process model (or models if more than one feasible model exists).
 The process model is then executed to "expand" the original node with finer details, typically by adding additional nodes and edges to the graph.
 This iterative process continues until no further